maitas44/Google-Gemini-Scraping/README.md

 3- A python script that checks if the previous file shows the text "It is happening", if it des sends me a Telegram message.
 It runs each 5 minutes using cron.

-How to set up the environmetn:
+How to set up the environment:

 1- Create a Centos9 VM and install VNC server.

     sudo yum update

     sudo yum install tigervnc -y

     sudo yum install tigervnc-server -y

-    sudo yum groupinstall "Server with GUI"  -y sudo systemctl stop firewalld -d
+    sudo yum groupinstall "Server with GUI"  -y

+    sudo systemctl stop firewalld -d

     sudo vncserver :1

 // this step is to get a fresh xstartup file to edit.
 You need to set up a password.

     sudo vncserver -kill :1

     sudo vim /root/.vnc/xstartup

 //edit /root/.vnc/xstartup and add "X11&" at the end as a new final line.

     sudo vncserver :1